FREQUENTLY ASKED QUESTIONS

 No, despite their involvement in W4, Juan and Rémi continue to dedicate most of their time to their responsibilities in the Godot project (respectively Technical Lead and Project Manager).
 Like all contributors, their work on the Godot project is done in the open, and they keep the project’s interests as their only guidance.

-Juan and Rémi are also part of the Godot PLC (Project Leadership Committee), which currently numbers 9 members.
-All major strategic and financial decisions are made by the PLC and by consensus.
+Juan and Rémi are also part of the Board of the Godot Foundation, which currently numbers 9 members.
+All major strategic and financial decisions are made by the Board and by consensus.
 Therefore Juan and Rémi do not have and have never had absolute decision-making power.
-Their existing roles are based on the trust that the rest of the PLC, other project contributors and the community have given them, which comes from their dedication to the project and the quality of their work.
+Their existing roles are based on the trust that the rest of the Board, other project contributors and the community have given them, which comes from their dedication to the project and the quality of their work.

 As such, nothing should actually change in their day-to-day roles.
 In practice, being part of W4 gives them more visibility to understand and interact with corporate users, and bring valuable input to the discussion table with other contributors and the community regarding what needs to be considered for larger teams to work more comfortably and professionally with Godot.